 Most of us have Amazon accounts.
 Well, my Amazon home page looks different from your Amazon home page because we both see different recommendations based on our past buying histories.

 If you buy a lot of mystery thrillers, Amazon wants you to buy more.
 If you buy a lot of games, Amazon’s got recommendations just for you.
 Oh, and you’re welcomed back by name: “Hi, Bob, we have some recommendations for you.”
-The personal touch goes a long way in keeping visitors returning to perform the MDA over and over – their MDAs, not your MDAs.
+The personal touch goes a long way in keeping Internet visitors happy so they return to perform the MDA over and over – their MDAs, not your MDAs.

 Know When to Stop Selling